Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/README.md

 **Code link on GitHub https://github.com/Sara666-LI/BMI500_HMW11_Model-based-Bias-Removal-in-Machine-Learning/**

+“Disclaimer: No generative AI (in any form) has been used to complete this homewor"

 **A) i.
 Choose both Polynomial Regression Model and Sigmoid-Gaussian Model for SBP and DBP here in my work.**